lxbebanxl/neuffer-developers-test/app/README.md

-# Neuffer developers-test
+# Neuffer Developers Test

-This is my solution to the Neuffers developers-test, implemented using PHP 8.4
+This repository contains my solution to the **Neuffer Developers Test**, implemented in **PHP 8.4** without any external dependencies.

+---

-## Requirements
+## 🚀 Requirements

-- PHP 8.4 or higher
+* **PHP 8.4** or higher
-- No external dependencies required
+* No third-party libraries required

+---

-## Installation
+## 📦 Installation

-1. Clone or download the repository
+1. Clone or download this repository.
-2. No additional installation required - uses built-in autoloader
+2. No further setup is needed — the project uses a simple built-in autoloader.

+---

-## Usage
+## ▶️ Usage

 Run the application from the command line: